SpecFlowOSS/SpecFlowWiki/Step-Argument-Conversions.md

 }
 ```

-The following example defines a transformation from any string input (no regex provided) to an `XmlDocument`.
+The following example transforms any string input (no regex provided) into an `XmlDocument`.

 ```c#
 [Binding]